Priyanshu19Mishra/Using-R-Random-Forest-for-Website-traffic-analysis/README.md

 Time series analysis is used in most of the time under the web-development.
 One such example is the website traffic forecasting.
 Using this application one can predict the load on a particular website as per the user request that one encounters.
 A R file has been shared in the in repository that shows the implementation of the project.
 All the visual on the working of the model of the project has been added and shown in the R file file which shows the implementation protion.
+The model is so much linear in nature.
+The outputs and performance has been shared through the visuals in the repository.